One thing I love about my girls is that they are so enthusiastic about basically any project or activity I want to do with them.

-Finally, last week the day arrived.
+Finally, last week the day for our Elephant and Piggie Party arrived.

 We only had a few days left of school and it was one of the only nights we’d all be home before we left on our first summer vacation.

 After quiet time, the girls and I gathered in my office to assemble the paper lanterns.
-We cut out the paper pieces for the Gerald and Piggie lanterns and even Ani, who generally goes crazy with scissors, was very careful and accurate, which was so cute.
+We cut out the paper pieces for the Piggie and Gerald lanterns and even Ani, who generally goes crazy with scissors, was very careful and accurate, which was so cute.
 (If you want to make your own, you can download the facial features here, then print them off on gray and pink paper (or just print on white and color them in)).